Home » C Logical Operators – Complete Guide with Examples for Beginners

 C Logical Operators – Master Conditional Logic in C

-Logical operators in C allow you to combine multiple conditions and control the flow of your program.
-These are essential when using if statements, loops, and decision-making structures.
+Logical operators in C are used to combine multiple conditions and make decisions in programs.
+They are essential for writing if statements, loops, and complex conditions.

 Why Use Logical Operators?